Examination of voluntary motor skills of the fingers. G

 • failure to complete more than 7 tasks - 3 points.

-given general characteristics facial expressions for observing a child (lively, lethargic, tense, calm, amimia, grimacing, differentiated and undifferentiated facial expressions).
+Given general characteristics facial expressions based on observation of a child (lively, sluggish, tense, calm, facial expressions, grimacing, differentiated and undifferentiated facial expressions).

 1. Opening and closing the mouth.